Delivering Excellence in Health Care

 * Ex officio ** President of the Medical Staff of St. Francis Hospital

-- Received a 5-Star rating for patient satisfaction from the Centers for Medicare and Medicaid Services (CMS) for the second time in a row.
-(May 2021)
+- Received a 5-Star rating for patient satisfaction from the Centers for Medicare and Medicaid Services (CMS) for the fourth year in a row.
+(July 2023)

 - Awarded the Emergency Nursing Association (ENA) Lantern Award, which recognizes emergency departments for demonstrating exceptional performance in leadership, practice, education, advocacy and research.
 (2021)